stacks-network/docs/_develop/zero_to_dapp_3.md

 access.
 Access means the DApp can read the user profile and read/write user data for the DApp.
 Data is encrypted at a unique URL on a Gaia storage hub.

+The source code imports `UserSession` from the Blockstack library.
+Data related to a given user-session is encapsulated in the session.
+In a web browser, `UserSession` default behavior is to store session data in the browser's local storage.
+This means that app developers can leave management of session state to users.
+In a non-web browser environment, it is necessary to pass in an instance of `AppConfig` which defines the parameters of the current app.

 <div class="uk-card uk-card-default uk-card-body">
 <h5>App Mining Requirement: Blockstack Authentication</h5>
 <p>To participate in application mining your application must integrate Blockstack authentication.